After Reorganization, Vermont State University Enrollment Rises

 VTSU Summer Class Teaches Educators About Robotics in the Classroom

 NORTH CLARENDON — A summer class through Vermont State University is aiming to spread robotics and STEAM education through the state’s teachers.
-The hybrid class, which began in July, will […]
+The hybrid class, which began in July, will run until the end of October and is offered through VTSU’s Center for Schools, the primary purpose of which is to support the work of […]

 Continue Reading